When I left University and planned to leave my home country,

 - The Almendares River is believed to have special powers for Cuban voodoo - and its magic wraps around you in Almendares Park not far from Havana

-- A coral coast, underwater caves inland and multi-coloured fish that cast a spell of “slow” on you- the Bay of Pigs in Cuba is a diver’s paradise
+- The Bay of Pigs in Cuba: A coral coast, a diver’s paradise, underwater caves, and multi-coloured fish that cast a spell of 'slow' on you.

-- Viñales: Cuba unadorned - and a tobacco farmer’s passion for life
+- Viñales in Pinar del Rio Cuba: Cuba unadorned - and a tobacco farmer’s passion for life

 - Discover why the elegant Emirates Palace is much more than simply one of the most sumptuous hotels in the world - and a fine place to indulge in quiet luxury.

-- Afternoon Tea at Burj Al Arab in Dubai
+- Afternoon Tea at Burj Al Arab Dubai

 - Any hotel that awards itself seven stars has a reputation to live up to – and afternoon tea at Burj Al Arab is a great way to explore this Dubai icon.